 From then on, the city didn't stop growing; the sea that surrounded its walls providing nourishment, the same sea that sometimes, during summer gales (known as "galernas") or in the winter storms, it seems to want to swallow it with its immense waves.

 With the traders came the city walls that provided protection and so more people followed, drawn by the great opportunity of a port that was now so well defended.
 The city has suffered its fair share of battles, sieges and fires.
 The worst of all was on August 31st, 1813, during the Napoleonic Wars, when English and Portuguese soldiers looted the houses, striking dead all those who dared fight back and violating any female they came across.
-A ferocious fire broke out that night, from which only some thirty houses survived on the street now called Calle 31 de Agosto.
+A ferocious fire broke out that night, from which only some thirty houses survived on the 31 de Agosto street.
 However, it was not by chance but because it had been chosen to accommodate the English troops.